borassi/othello-sensei/README.md

 - Sensei runs evaluations in parallel, and two evaluations happen to fall on the same positions by chance.
 - Possibly other reasons.

+### How do 'Approximate game error when playing' and  'Maximum error / move when playing' work?

+If you play against Sensei and you set Approximate game error when playing = 50, Sensei will lose 50 disks on average, over the whole game (i.e., the "Error" box will show 50 on average).
+As it's random, in a single game it might be more or less, depending on the behavior of the random number generator.

+If you set Maximum error / move when playing = 8, Sensei will also never make a mistake of >8 disks, to avoid that Sensei plays unreasonable moves with a low probability.
+We suggest to set Maximum error / move when playing around 1/5 of Approximate game error when playing (e.g., Game error = 50, move error = 10).

+Sometimes, Sensei cannot fulfill both constraints, for example because Maximum error / move when playing = 1 and Approximate game error when playing = 50 (there are at most 30 moves, so the error will be at most 30).
+In this case, Sensei will try to maximize the total error under the
+constraints:
+- The probability to play a better move is always higher or equal to the probability to play a worse move.
+- Sensei will never make a mistake larger than Maximum error / move when playing.